 Fig. 4 Event-related potential (ERP) waveforms of the semantically enriched complete sentences in the repeated, unrepeated, and control conditions at the representative electrode of Cz (black: control condition; red: repeated sentences; blue: unrepeated sentences) [From Huang et al., 201814]

+P600 effects in the complete sentence part

+Besides the N400 effect in the repeated complete sentence group, further analysis revealed that there was a marginally significant P600 effect followed the N400 effect in the 500-800ms time window between the repetition and control condition across all the nine ROIs on the scalp (F(1, 21) = 3.266, p = .085), with the ERPs in the repetition condition more positive, and if we consider only the central-posterior six ROIs, where the P600 effect often reaches its greatest value, the P600 effect would be significant (F(1, 21) = 8.112, p = .010)

 Discussion

+The experimental results and significance

-In the repetition part, the greatly attenuated N400 effect proved that multiple repetitions did significantly modulate the amplitude of N400.
+In the repetition part, the results demonstrated that the N400 effect became smaller and smaller until almost non-existent.
+The greatly attenuated N400 effect proved that multiple repetitions did significantly modulate the amplitude of N400.
 However, although the N400 effect had been greatly attenuated by multiple repetitions, the results were still not sufficient enough to tell whether N400 was actually affected by the change of expectancy or semantic integration.
 The attenuated N400 effect could still be explained differently: 1) multiple repetitions enhanced the participants’ expectancy for the anomalous expression, thus, it was expectancy which contributed to the attenuation of N400 (supporting that N400 index expectancy rather than semantic integration difficulty); 2) after familiarized with anomalous expressions, the brain realized that the words in the expression simply could not be successfully integrated into a plausible message.
 Therefore, the brain gave up further attempts to integrate this information (supporting that N400 index semantic integration).